Acacia sericophylla: Description

 The gnarled shrub or tree typically grows to a height of 2 to 6 m but can be as tall as 10 m in Queensland.
 It usually has a single stem or few mains stems at the base from where it can regenerate after bushfires.
 It has thick spongy grey to back bark that fissures longitudinally and is spongy and yellow beneath.
 The brittle branchlets tend to break easily and are covered in fine silvery hairs but becoming glabrous with age.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The silvery grey-green phyllodes are found in clumps at the end of the branchlets and have a long narrowly linear and strap-like appearance.
 They are flat with a length of 12 to 35 cm and a width of 1 to 7 mm and is somewhat rigid with a leathery texture.
 The spreading to erect phyllodes are straight or recurved and densely covered in fine silky hair when young but becoming sub-glabrous as they age with many parallel, fine longitudinal nerves that are equally prominent.

 Taxonomy

 In 1859 Ferdinand von Mueller described this species, and named it Acacia sericophylla.
 In 1993, Richard Cowan and Bruce Maslin assigned it to the subspecies, Acacia coriacea subsp. sericophylla.
 However, the Council of Heads of Australasian Herbaria via the Australian Plant Census currently (2006) recognises the plant as Acacia sericophylla.

 Etymology

-The species epithet, sericophylla, derives from the Greek words, sericos (silken) and phyllon (leaf), and refers to the dense silky hairs found particularly on the young phyllodes.
+The species epithet, sericophylla, derives from the Greek words, sericos, meaning 'silken' and phyllon, meaning 'leaf', and refers to the dense silky hairs found particularly on the young phyllodes.